April 24, 2023

 The second category includes things like EV charging, propane tank refills, washer/dryers, food, store merchandise, events, use of campground vehicles etc. These are items that cost the campground money to provide with each use.
 Thus, it is expected by the camper that they will need to pay for that expense.

-The third category, the Gray Area, includes items that are usually recreational in nature but are beyond the basic amenities mentioned above.
+The third category, the Gray Area, includes items that are usually recreational in nature but are beyond the basic park extras mentioned above.
 These items typically cost the campground money both in upfront cost to establish as well as ongoing cost to run and maintain the feature or amenity.
 An example of this might be a waterpark, miniature golf, dog park, laser tag or go kart tracks.

 Peter mentions the idea is to make as much of the gray area items fit into the all inclusive/free category as possible so campers do not feel as if they are being nickle and dimed.
 However, you also do not want to make campers feel as if they are paying for something they will not use either.